HubSpot Projects is already in your portal.

 Paying for HubSpot but running projects in a separate tool anyway

-Revenue Institute audits how your team is using - or avoiding - HubSpot Projects, then builds a structure that fits the work you actually do.
+Revenue Institute audits how your team uses - or avoids - HubSpot Projects, then builds a structure that fits the work you actually do.
 That means standardized task templates for repeatable processes like onboarding or campaign launches, clear ownership fields, and where HubSpot's native associations allow, direct links to the deals or tickets driving the work.
-We also document the honest limits of the tool so you are not over-engineering inside a feature that was not designed to replace a full project management platform.
+We also document the honest limits of the tool so you are not over-engineering a feature that was never designed to replace a full PM platform.

 What we build inside your HubSpot Projects